 Where to specify scripts

 Scripts are specified in backup policies.
 When a backup job is started, the policy automatically associates the script with the resources being backed up.
 When you create a backup policy, you can specify the prescript and postscript arguments.

-To specify multiple scripts, press Enter after each script path to list each script on a separate line.
+Only for Windows, you can specify multiple scripts.
+You should press Enter after each script path to list each script on a separate line.
 Semicolons (;) are not allowed.
 You can specify multiple prescripts and multiple postscripts.
 A single script can be coded as both a prescript and a postscript and can call other scripts.

-The timeout for backup scripts is 15 minutes and cannot be modified.
+For Windows, the timeout is set to 15 minutes and cannot be modified.

-The default directory for the prescripts and postscripts output files is Windows\System32.
+The default directory for the Windows prescripts and postscripts output files is Windows\System32.